VSCodeVim/Vim/ROADMAP.md

 :white_check_mark: | CTRL-U		                 |  delete all entered characters in the current line
 :white_check_mark: | CTRL-T		                 |  insert one shiftwidth of indent in front of the current line
-:white_check_mark: | CTRL-D		                 |  delete one shiftwidth of indent in front of the current line
-   | 0 CTRL-D	                 |  delete all indent in the current line
-   | ^ CTRL-D	                 |  delete all indent in the current line, restore indent in next line
+:white_check_mark: | CTRL-D		                 |  delete one shiftwidth of indent in front of the current line :arrow_down:| 0 CTRL-D	                 |  delete all indent in the current line :arrow_down:| ^ CTRL-D	                 |  delete all indent in the current line, restore indent in next line

 ## Digraphs